Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **I'm Too Old For This** (Guess)
-> If there are `$(max_monsters)` or fewer enemies on screen, Vi waits impatiently instead of attacking with her base attack, and there is a `$(amount)%` chance that the second monster in each wave will spawn alongside the first one.
+> If there are 5 or fewer enemies on screen, Vi waits impatiently instead of attacking with her base attack, and there is a 25% chance that the second monster in each wave will spawn alongside the first one.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>